deejoe/hfoss-wiki/commarch.md

 ###  0. Propose candidate projects

 Propose 2 or 3 projects you'd like to look at.
+Discuss them in your journal or blog if you'd like, but this is not required.
+We'll discuss them in class, so your attendance then is crucial.

 ### 1. Choose your team.